A Sunday Afternoon on the Island of La Grande Jatte: Interpretation

 Seurat's painting was a mirror impression of his own painting, Bathers at Asnières, completed shortly before, in 1884.
-Whereas the bathers in that earlier painting are doused in light, almost every figure on La Grande Jatte appears to be cast in shadow, either under trees or an umbrella, or from another person.
+Whereas the bathers in that earlier painting are doused in light, almost every figure on La Grande Jatte appears to be cast in the shadow, either under trees or an umbrella, or from another person.
 For Parisians, Sunday was the day to escape the heat of the city and head for the shade of the trees and the cool breezes that came off the river.
 And at first glance, the viewer sees many different people relaxing in a park by the river.
 On the right, a fashionable couple, the woman with the sunshade and the man in his top hat, are on a stroll.
 On the left, another woman who is also well dressed extends her fishing pole over the water.
 There is a small man with the black hat and thin cane looking at the river, and a white dog with a brown head, a woman knitting, a man playing a trumpet, two soldiers standing at attention as the musician plays, and a woman hunched under an orange umbrella.
 Seurat also painted a man with a pipe, a woman under a parasol in a boat filled with rowers, and a couple admiring their infant child.

 Some of the characters are doing curious things.
 The lady on the right side has a pet monkey on a leash.
 A lady on the left near the river bank is fishing.
 The area was known at the time as being a place to procure prostitutes among the bourgeoisie, a likely allusion of the otherwise odd "fishing" rod.
 In the painting's center stands a little girl dressed in white (who is not in a shadow), who stares directly at the viewer of the painting.
 This may be interpreted as someone who is silently questioning the audience.

 In the 1950s, historian and Marxist philosopher Ernst Bloch drew social and political significance from Seurat's La Grande Jatte.
-The historian's focal point was Seurat's mechanical use of the figures and what their static nature said about French society at the time.
-Afterward, the work received heavy criticism by many that centered on the artist's mathematical and robotic interpretation of modernity in Paris.
+The historian's focal point was what he saw as Seurat's mechanical use of the figures and what their static nature said about French society at the time.
+Afterward, critique of the work often centered on the artist's presumed mathematical and robotic interpretation of the meaning of modernity in Paris.